oscar-system/Oscar.jl/README.md

 ## Status
 This repository represents the status of the code as a submission for MEGA 2024.
-At the moment, the standard walk (TODO: reference) and the generic walk (TODO: references) are implemented.
+At the moment, the standard walk by Collart, Kalkbrener and Mall (1997) and the generic walk by Fukuda et al. are implemented.
 It is slated for inclusion into OSCAR as experimental package.

 ## Contacts